undefinedcode0/undefinedcode0/README.md

 - 👀 I’m interested in creating malwares
 - 🌱 I’m currently learning C/C++ and C#
 - 💞️ I’m looking to collaborate on some famous people
-- 📫 How to reach me NullExpection#6480
+- 📫 How to reach me undefinedcode

 <!---
 Quantum3566/Quantum3566 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.